Suspect in killing of Minneapolis youth basketball coach arrested

 Turner was charged with one count of second-degree murder with intent in the June 30 killing of Andrew T. McGinley.

-McGinley and several others had gathered for a vigil at the lodge at 1614 Plymouth Avenue N. for someone who had recently died, and many attendees were members of the Vice Lords street gang, according to charges filed in Hennepin County District Court.
+McGinley and several others had gathered for a vigil at the lodge at 1614 Plymouth Av.
+N. for someone who had died, and many attendees belonged to the Vice Lords street gang, according to charges filed in Hennepin County District Court.

 In the days after the shooting, commenters on social media remembered McGinley as a gregarious man who had made his name as a youth basketball coach.